ampproject/amp.dev/README.md

 ## Setup

+**Note:** Setting up amp.dev requires a working Python 3 environment on your machine which might not be easy to get going.
+You can skip this by using the [Docker-based setup](#setup-with-docker).

 ### Requirements

 **Note:** For those intending to conduct development on this repository beyond fixing typos, Linux and macOS are the only currently supported operating systems.
 Windows is not supported at this time.